sahurtado88/learn/interview qs/Interview.md

 my name is I studied at the University of A in Colombia and graduated in 2012 with a degree in electronic engineering.
 Since graduating, I have gained experience in various IT roles, including software development, database administration, and DevOps.

-I am sergio hurtado I`m an electronic engineer I have worked in It area for about 9 years, in this year I have gained experience in various IT roles, including software development, database administration, and DevOps.
+My name is Sergio Hurtado.
+I'm an electronic engineer and I've been working in the IT area for about 9 years, in these years, I've gained experience in various IT roles, including software development, database administration, and DevOps.

-I have about 5 years of experience in devops role and I am certified as associate architect in AWS and azure fundamentals, I have knowledge in tools like git, jenkins, azure devops, terraform,ansible,  docker, kubernetes, prometheus, grafana and script development in python and bash.
+I have about 5 years of experience in DevOps role, and I am certified as an Associate Architect in AWS and Azure Fundamentals.
+I have knowledge of tools like Git, Jenkins, Azure DevOps, Terraform, Ansible, Docker, Kubernetes, Prometheus, Grafana, and script development in Python and Bash.

 I am currently working with kubernetes on AKS clusters validate the operation of pipelines in harness and create some alerts in grafana